Battle of Chotusitz: Background

-Victory at Mollwitz in April 1741 consolidated Frederick's hold on Silesia, while a French-Bavarian force captured Prague in November.
-Charles of Bavaria was crowned King of Bohemia, and on 12 February 1742, he became the first non-Habsburg Emperor since 1437.
+Victory at Mollwitz in April 1741 consolidated Frederick's hold on Silesia.
+After a French-Bavarian force captured Prague in November, Charles of Bavaria was crowned King of Bohemia, and on 12 February 1742 became the first non-Habsburg Emperor since 1437.
 However, in a rare example of an Austrian winter offensive, by the end of February 1742, von Khevenhüller occupied much of Bavaria, including Munich, and most of Bohemia.